yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/build-from-src.md

 ## Build Java code

-Yugabyte DB core is written in C++, but the repository contains Java code needed to run sample applications.
+YugabyteDB core is written in C++, but the repository contains Java code needed to run sample applications.
 To build the Java part, you need:

 * JDK 8
 * [Apache Maven](https://maven.apache.org/).